scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 func MaxBytesHandler(h Handler, n int64) Handler
 ```

 This could be used to limit the acceptable request body size.
-Under the hood it uses `MaxBytesReader`:
+Under the hood, it uses `MaxBytesReader`:

 > MaxBytesReader prevents clients from accidentally or maliciously sending a large request and wasting server resources.
 If possible, it tells the ResponseWriter to close the connection after the limit has been reached.